 A quick brief guide.
 At least, that’s how I planned it.

-A lot of stuff is in the package java.awt.datatransfer
+A lot of stuff is in the package java.awt.datatransfer.

-.
-Class Toolkit
+Class Toolkit is in java.awt.

 Some basic classes.
-The class Clipboard
+The class Clipboard is a clipboard,

-.
-Some content can be read as different types of objects depending on what you want; to choose which type you use an instance of DataFlavor
+of objects depending on what you want; to choose which type you use an

-.
-It provides three basic ones: DataFlavor.imageFlavor
+instance of DataFlavor.
+It provides three basic ones:

 Okay, now step by step.
 This is the low-level method.